joaovpassos/Champions-League-Draw-Prediction/README.md

 <img src="https://github.com/joaovpassos/Champions-League-Draw-Prediction/blob/main/champions_league_logo.png" width="15%"></img>
 </p>

-### This is a code that simulate the chances of each match of the teams in round of sixteen.
+### This code was made to simulate the chances of each match in round of sixteen of the UEFA Champions League 2020-21.

-##### Here is the prediction for the <b>Champions League 2020-21</b> draw:
+You can see the predictions of the matches below

 ![Tabela Champions League](https://github.com/joaovpassos/Champions-League-Draw-Prediction/blob/main/Champions%20League%20simulation.png)

-It was made with 10.000.000 simulation to increase the accuracy of the prediction.
+This code was made with <b>10.000.000</b> simulations.
+I picked a very high number to increase the chances to get the results right.

-Here are the matches after the official draw:
+You can see the official drawn matches below and compare with the probabilities of each match that was previous calculated.
 <p align="center">

 | First Place | Vs. | Second Place |